 Weekly, Fortnightly and 7-day Boarding School

 The majority of our boarders are weekly boarders who reside in school from Sunday evenings to Friday afternoons, and return to their homes on weekends.
-Many students choose to become fortnightly boarders and remain in school every alternative weekend.
+Some students choose to become fortnightly boarders and remain in school every alternative weekend.
 This is particularly popular with senior cycle Irish students, and students travelling a farther distance to school.